Pretties for You: Reception

-Lester Bangs of Rolling Stone felt that there were no "[hints] of life, spontaneity, joy, rage, or any kind of authentic passion or conviction".
-However, he stated that "within the context of [Alice Cooper's] self-imposed limitations, the album is listenable".
-He concluded the review by saying that "Alice Cooper's music is, for this reviewer at any rate, totally dispensable".
+In a 1969 review of Pretties for You for Rolling Stone, music journalist and critic Lester Bangs felt that "there are none of the gross, ugly, idiotic juxtapositions of the totally incongruous found in much other studio-assembled art-rock.
+But neither is there any hint of life, spontaneity, joy, rage, or any kind of authentic passion or conviction."
+However, he stated that "within the context of [Alice Cooper's] self-imposed limitations, the album is listenable."
+He concluded the review by saying that "Alice Cooper's music is, for this reviewer at any rate, totally dispensable."

-Pretties for You won an award in Germany for Best arranged album of 1969.
+Pretties for You won an award in Germany for "Best Arranged Album of 1969".

-Legacy

 AllMusic's Stephen Thomas Erlewine feels that the album "was an earnest but flawed stab at psychedelia that occasionally caught fire".